Study heterogeneity: Introduction

-Reasons for the additional variability are usually differences in the studies themselves, the investigated populations, treatment schedules, endpoint definitions, or other circumstances (clinical diversity).
+Reasons for the additional variability are usually differences in the studies themselves, the investigated populations, treatment schedules, endpoint definitions, or other circumstances ("clinical diversity"), or the way data were analyzed, what models were employed, or whether estimates have been adjusted in some way ("methodological diversity").
 Different types of effect measures (e.g., odds ratio vs. relative risk) may also be more or less susceptible to heterogeneity.

 Modeling

 In case the origin of heterogeneity can be identified and may be attributed to certain study features, the analysis may be stratified (by considering subgroups of studies, which would then hopefully be more homogeneous), or by extending the analysis to a meta-regression, accounting for (continuous or categorical) moderator variables.
 Unfortunately, literature-based meta-analysis may often not allow for gathering data on all (potentially) relevant moderators.

 In addition, heterogeneity is usually accommodated by using a random effects model, in which the heterogeneity then constitutes a variance component.
 The model represents the lack of knowledge about why treatment effects may differ by treating the (potential) differences as unknowns.
 The centre of this symmetric distribution describes the average of the effects, while its width describes the degree of heterogeneity.
 The obvious and conventional choice of distribution is a normal distribution.
 It is difficult to establish the validity of any distributional assumption, and this is a common criticism of random effects meta-analyses.
 However, variations of the exact distributional form may not make much of a difference, and simulations have shown that methods are relatively robust even under extreme distributional assumptions, both in estimating heterogeneity, and calculating an overall effect size.

 Inclusion of a random effect to the model has the effect of making the inferences (in a sense) more conservative or cautious, as a (non-zero) heterogeneity will lead to greater uncertainty (and avoid overconfidence) in the estimation of overall effects.
 In the special case of a zero heterogeneity variance, the random-effects model again reduces to the special case of the common-effect model.

-Common meta-analysis models, however, should of course not be applied blindly or naively to collected sets of estimates.
+Common meta-analysis models, however, should, of course, not be applied blindly or naively to collected sets of estimates.
 In case the results to be amalgamated differ substantially (in their contexts or in their estimated effects), a derived meta-analytic average may eventually not correspond to a reasonable estimand.

 When individual studies exhibit conflicting results, there likely are some reasons why the results differ; for instance, two subpopulations may experience different pharmacokinetic pathways.
 In such a scenario, it would be important to both know and consider relevant covariables in an analysis.